AboutObjects/swift-readinglist-bridged/README.md

 * **ReadingListModel**

- Objective-C classes that model a user's reading list, as well as an object store controller written in Swift that serializes and deserializes object graphs stored in plist format.
+ Objective-C classes that model a reading list containing a list of books and authors, as well as an object store controller written in Swift that serializes and deserializes object graphs stored in plist format.

 * **ReadingListModelTests**